The Last Stop is Clive’s latest Berlin Thriller. Now out through my new publisher, BNBS.

 This is a must-read text for beer lovers who want to know the history of porter and stout, why it was the drink of people unable to afford tea, coffee or claret, why all social classes consumed huge quantities, and why it disappeared from pub bars, quicker than it emerged.
 Now, it is a curiosity, but definitely a quirk with a comeback.

 This book tells you how to brew original brown beers, why they were the way they were and the economic reasons they went out of fashion.

 Clive’s Mission Statement

-Irreverent – anything goes, but I try not to offend.
+Irreverent – anything goes, but let’s not offend without reason.

-Controversial – You have to challenge in order to progress.
+Contoversial – We have to challenge order or nothing changes.

-I’m phobe phobic – no time for xenophobes, misogynists, homophobes.
+Phobe phobic – no time for xenophobes, misogynists and homophobes.